 Do you accept internal audits?

 We may accept internal audits for the Auditor, Lead Auditor and Principal Auditor grades, provided that the audits were of the full management system covering all clauses and requirements of the applicable management system standard, and that it was of a part of the organisation from which you are entirely independent (eg a separate business unit).
-Along with your audit log, please submit the following information for internal audits:
+Along with filling in the Audit log section of the online application form, please submit the following information for internal audits:

 - An organisation structure diagram of the company, showing the auditor’s independence from the system audited

 - Any additional information that may support your application.

 - The client (the auditee) already had a fully established management system prior to the audit

 - You had no part in setting up the management system being audited (except in such specific circumstances as described below)

 - The scope of the audit included all elements of the management system.